FeliciaFavrholdt/HobbyApp_SP1/README.md

 or groups in their local area.
 This would add a social networking element to the service and encourage people to explore new hobbies together, fostering real-world connections.

+#### PROJECT DESCRIPTION
+The project is focused on backend development.
+This means no interface is created.
+There is also no output to the console.
+Only JUnit tests are used to test the functionality of the project.

 #### USER STORIES
     [US-1] As a user I want to get all the information about a person [US-2] As a user I want to get all phone numbers from a given person